pinax/pinax-theme-bootstrap/README.rst

 be phased out of major updates.
 We will be releasing a 3.x line that will break backwards compatibility but fully support Pinax 1.0 projects.
 This is a change towards a more semantic versioning strategy in lieu of merely indicating which version of Bootstrap media is included.
+The 4.x line now supports Bootstrap 3.0, while the 3.x line supports Bootstrap 2.x.

 License & Attribution